pagkly/Zed/Investopedia4/Economic Profit (or Loss) Definition.md

 Opportunity costs can be used for deeper analysis into business decisions, specifically when alternatives are available.
 Companies may look at opportunity costs when considering production levels for different types of products that they produce collectively but in varying quantities.

 Opportunity costs are somewhat arbitrary and can be known as a type of implicit cost.
 They can vary depending on management’s estimations and market circumstances.
-Generally, opportunity cost will be the accounting profit that could have been achieved from making an alternative choice.
+Generally, opportunity cost [[Will|will]] be the accounting profit that could have been achieved from making an alternative choice.

 ## Examples of Economic Profit